 2.5 Example Files Structure

 You must remember that the dx Android tool requires the full path, which MUST not contain any spaces.
 So, check the fact, that your project path satisfies the requirement.

 The file structure of the example project, which is built using the build.bat file, is the following:

 3. Command Sequence

 Let's see how to create an apk file.
-The following commands are for the Windows OS, but you can find the script for the Linux OS project building in the attached sample.
+The following commands are for the Windows OS, but you can create apk from command line for the Linux OS by using the script in the attached sample.

 First of all, we must save current path.
 Then we must change the CD variable to the path to the build.bat file: